wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Flow.md

 When Wix users manually update the rules for one group, you can apply the new rules to other relevant groups.

-1. Get the updated group rules by calling [List Rules](https://dev.wix.com/docs/rest/crm/community/groups/rules/list-rules).
+1. Listen to [Rule Created](https://dev.wix.com/docs/rest/crm/community/moderation-rules/rule-created) and [Rule Updated](https://dev.wix.com/docs/rest/crm/community/moderation-rules/rule-updated), and/or regularly get the updated group rules by calling [List Rules](https://dev.wix.com/docs/rest/crm/community/groups/rules/list-rules).
 2. Save the rules on your server and update them if needed by calling [Create or Replace Group Rules](https://dev.wix.com/docs/rest/crm/community/groups/rules/create-or-replace-all-rules).
 3. Retrieve a list of all group IDs by calling [List Groups](https://dev.wix.com/docs/rest/crm/community/groups/groups/list-groups).
 4. Iterate over the list of group IDs and update the rules for each relevant group by calling [Create or Replace All Rules](https://dev.wix.com/docs/rest/crm/community/groups/rules/create-or-replace-all-rules).